Enthalpy Changes (AQA AS Chemistry): Revision Note

 Standard Enthalpy Changes

-• To be able to compare the changes in enthalpy between reactions, all thermodynamic measurements are carried out under standard conditions
+• To allow meaningful comparison of enthalpy changes between reactions, all thermodynamic measurements are carried out under standard conditions

 • These standard conditions are:

-• A pressure of 100 kPa (you may see some older exam questions that use a figure of 101 kPa; the exact figure is 101 325 Pa, but it has been simplified in the current syllabus for problem-solving purposes)
+• A pressure of 100 kPa (older exam questions may use 101 kPa; the exact value is 101 325 Pa, but this has been simplified in the current syllabus)

-• To show that a reaction has been carried out under standard conditions, the symbol Ꝋ is used
+• To indicate that a reaction has been carried out under standard conditions, the symbol is used.

-• There are a number of key definitions relating to enthalpy changes that you need to know
+• There are several important definitions related to enthalpy changes that you need to know

 Enthalpy Definitions Table